-6. How do you see this department evolving over the next year?
+6. How do you see this department evolving over the next two years?

 This is a gut check rather than right/wrong.
 See if they have realistic expectations or expect you to double their revenue single-handedly in six months.
 They should have SOME idea of where this department is going.

 Look – most companies will get at least one of these wrong.
 And they won’t say the right answers word for word.
 That doesn’t mean it will be a nightmare.
 Get a sense of whether they are open to other ideas.
 Some of the best places I’ve worked have said to most of these – “I have no idea.
 We need you to tell us!”